phayes/benaloh-challenge/README.md

 // Get the commitment
 let commitment = challenge.commit(&mut hasher);

-// Reveal the secret random factors used in the encryption let revealed = challenge.challenge();
+// Reveal the secret random factors used in the encryption.
+This also invalidates the results. let revealed = challenge.challenge();

 // Check the commitment on a different (trusted) device.